Giannozzo Manetti

-Giannozzo Manetti (1396–1459) was an Italian politician and diplomat from Florence, who was also a humanist scholar of the early Italian Renaissance and an anti-Semitic polemicist.
+Giannozzo Manetti (1396–1459) was an Italian politician and diplomat from Florence, who was also a humanist scholar of the early Italian Renaissance and a strongly anti-Jewish polemicist and Christian apologist.

 Manetti was the son of a wealthy merchant.
 His public career began in 1428.
 He participated in municipal government as a member of the advisory council, as an ambassador, and in various gubernatorial positions in the city.
 Manetti was an eyewitness of the dedication in Florence of the Santa Maria del Fiore cathedral on 25 March 1436, of which he left a record, the Oratio de Secularibus et Pontificalibus Pompis in Consecratione Basilicae Florentinae.
 His views on Florentine relations with Venice proved unpopular among the ruling class, and he put himself into voluntary exile, spending the last years of his life in Naples.

+Author and translator

 He was a Latinist and a translator of Greek; he also studied Hebrew so that he could read the Hebrew Bible and the rabbinic commentaries, not to seek tolerance but to attack Jews with their own sources.
-These readings convinced him that the Bible needed translation anew from the early manuscripts.
-After his death, Manetti's sizable library found its way into the Biblioteca Vaticana.
+At the papal court of Nicholas V and then at the court of Alfonso of Aragon in Naples, Manetti made new Latin translations of the Psalter from Hebrew, of the New Testament from Greek, and of Aristotle's moral works.
+His New Testament, undertaken with the encouragement of Nicholas V, was the first Latin translation of the New Testament since Jerome's Vulgate, half a century before the Latin version that Erasmus printed beside the Greek text in his Novum Instrumentum (1516).
+It circulated only in manuscript (Vatican Library, Pal. lat.
+45 and Urb. lat.
+6) until Annet den Haan's critical edition of 2016.
+Only the Psalter circulated in his lifetime, and he defended it in his Apologeticus.

-As an author, Manetti's style was an imitation of Cicero.
-He is now remembered principally as the author of De dignitate et excellentia hominis libri IV ("On the Dignity and Excellence of Man in Four Books"), completed in manuscript in 1452 or 1453.
-His Pistoiese History, composed in 1446–47, was the first contemporary critical response to Leonardo Bruni's innovative and monumental History of the Florentine People.
-He also wrote a commentary on Aristotle and biographies of Dante Alighieri, Giovanni Boccaccio, Pope Nicholas V, Francesco Petrarca, Seneca, and Socrates.
+Like other humanists of his generation, Manetti pursued Ciceronian ideals in rhetoric and ethics.
+He is now remembered principally as the author of De dignitate et excellentia hominis libri IV ("On the Dignity and Excellence of Man in Four Books"), written in 1452 at the request of King Alfonso.
+His History of Pistoia (Historia Pistoriensis), composed while he was Captain of Pistoia (1446–47), drew on two works by his mentor Leonardo Bruni, the History of the Florentine People and De origine Mantuae.
+He also translated Aristotle's ethical works and wrote biographies of Dante Alighieri, Giovanni Boccaccio, Francesco Petrarca, Seneca, Socrates and Pope Nicholas V.

-Manetti's circle of humanist intellectuals included Carlo Marsuppini, Poggio Bracciolini, Leonardo Bruni, Francesco Filelfo, Niccolò de' Niccoli, Palla Strozzi, and Lorenzo Valla.
+Manetti's humanist contemporaries included his mentor Leonardo Bruni, his Greek teacher Ambrogio Traversari and his friend and former teacher Francesco Filelfo, as well as Carlo Marsuppini, Poggio Bracciolini, Palla Strozzi and Lorenzo Valla.

+After his death, his library passed to his son Agnolo.
+Around 1550, what remained was sold to the German collector Ulrich Fugger, and it went with the Bibliotheca Palatina from Heidelberg to the Vatican Library in 1623, where it is now among the Palatini manuscripts.